microsoft/OCR-Form-Tools/docs/manual_testing/manual-test-runbook.md

 Adding the following buttons to the canvas command bar:

 - "Run OCR on current document"
-- "Run OCR on all documents"
+- "Run OCR on all documents"s

 > ### Use Case ###